 Campers may NOT carry any medication, including over-the-counter medication, on their person.

-All medications sent to camp must be delivered in person by a parent or guardian and must be accompanied by a licensed medical professional’s written authorization.
+All medications must be delivered in person by a parent or guardian to the campus office and must be accompanied by a licensed medical professional’s written authorization.

 Do not place medications or messages for camp in a child’s backpack, as they must be hand delivered to the Group Counselor or Group Leader.